xtech/hw-openmower-sabo/INSTALL-SOFTWARE.md

 3. Test with "**D 0,08**" which should draw **<= 0.52A** (without assembled blade)
 4. Check/Adjust blade rotation direction:<br>
-   We need to ensure that the blade is rotating CCW (when watching from downside onto the axis).
+   We need to ensure that the blade rotate CCW (when watching from downside onto the axis).
 Do this with a slow rotation speed like "D 0,08".

    If it rotates CW, change direction via: _Motor Settings → General → Tab General → Invert Motor Direction_. **Do not forget to do: "Write motor configuration" via `↧M`**

 5. Load the correct ESC-App config via: _File → Load App Configuration XML_, choose `SABO_Mower-App.xml` (see [SABO ESCs configs](https://github.com/xtech/hw-openmower-sabo/tree/main/Configs/xESC)) and finally press the `↧A` icon (Write app configuration) on the right side.

 6. Limit blade RPM:<br>
    It's important to limit the max.
 RPM to the one like OEM is running it!
-Otherwise you risk your motor bearings or more dangerous: Your blade might fly away (totenkopf symbol)
+Otherwise you risk your motor bearings or more dangerous: Your blade might fly away :skull:
    ![Limit RPM](assets/vesc_7_mow_settings2.jpg)

 7. Optional misc settings which you might align to be within the motor/battery specs:<br>